-When dealing with anxiety, a lot of people can also develop feelings of depression and self-pity, which in turn can lead to the person feeling as though they have lost who they once were and finding little to no joy in life.
+A lot of people ask me if anxiety and depression are connected and the answer would be in a lot of cases, yes, many people who suffer with anxiety, do develop feelings of real depression and self pity, which in turn can lead to the person feeling as though they have lost who they once were and finding little to no joy in life.
 Even conversations can feel like a real chore.
 The main reason for this is that anxiety depletes us physically and emotionally, which can leave us feeling empty or drained and is the reason we feel so flat and emotionless.